akneni/oceanliner/oceanliner-architecture.md

     uint32_t num_commands; // The number of commands stored at this log index (this allows us to batch appendEntries calls) uint64_t log_index;
-    uint64_t command_length;  // The Length of all the commands in bytes. uint8_t header_hash[24];  // Hash of the header.
-If the hashes don't line up, then we assume it was because of a partial write. uint8_t magic_number[16];    // A random constant that we use to ensure that the 64 byte chunk in question is a header.
+    uint64_t command_length;  // The Length of all the commands in bytes. uint8_t header_hash[16];  // Hash of the header.
+If the hashes don't line up, then we assume it was because of a partial write.
 }

 // header1 and header2 are copies of each other and allow us to iterate over our log file in forward or reverse order.